ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 or to enforce other policies - eg monetization.

 A basic quota mechanisms can be implemented defining the number of allowable requests in a given time window, eg. 10 requests per second.

+Moreover system metrics, statistics and euristics can be used to implement dynamic and more complex rate limiting policies.

 Quotas may be enforced on different basis (eg. per user, per IP, ..) and at different levels.
 For example, an user may be allowed to issue: